Is Coconut a Nut?

 What is a coconut?

-If we’re getting botanical, the coconut is actually a fibrous one-seeded dry drupe.
+If we’re getting botanical, coconut is actually a fibrous one-seeded dry drupe.
 A drupe is a fruit with a hard stony outer layer enclosing the seed.
 The term comes from the word drupa, meaning overripe olive.
-A coconut, along with all drupes, have three layers: the exocarp (outer layer), the mesocarp (fleshy middle layer), and the endocarp (hard, wood-like layer that surrounds the seed).
+A coconut, along with all drupes, contains three layers: the exocarp (outer layer), mesocarp (fleshy middle layer), and endocarp (hard, wood-like layer that surrounds the seed).

 Are coconuts tree nuts?

-Is coconut considered a tree nut?
-After all, “nut” is part of the word.
+After all, “nut” is part of the word!
 Technically speaking, a nut is defined as a one-seeded fruit.
-So with that loose definition, a coconut can also be classified as a nut.
+With that loose definition, a coconut COULD be classified as a nut and was listed by the FDA as a tree nut until 2025.
 However, coconuts lack many of the proteins that people with tree nut allergies are sensitive to, so many people who have tree nut allergies can safely eat coconut without having an allergic reaction (including our CEO!).
-For a complete list of every food the FDA considers a tree nut (including coconut), check out #25 on this list

 How many people are allergic to coconut?